l0g1c-80m8/Robot-MCL/README.md

 # Ball-Chaser-Robot
-A robot housed in a gazebo world that chases a white coloured robot.
+A robot housed in a gazebo world that chases a white coloured ball.